SAP-archive/teched2021-DAT262/README.md

 ## Overview

-This session introduces attendees to the multi-model capabilities in SAP HANA Cloud.
-We will mainly work with data from the Automatic Identification System (AIS), which is basically observations in space and time.
+This session introduces attendees to the **multi-model** capabilities in SAP HANA Cloud.
+We will mainly work with data from the Automatic Identification System (**AIS**), which is basically observations in space and time.
 In specific, we will process AIS vessel data which is provided by [https://marinecadastre.gov/ais/](https://marinecadastre.gov/ais/).
 Files covering two months of "Zone 16" (Chicago, Great Lakes) are imported into SAP HANA Cloud and Lon/Lat coordinates are converted to a "real" point geometry.</br>
-In exercises 1-3, the data is processed using standard SQL/spatial functions to 1 check which vessels were crossing boundaries of a national park, 2 derive motion statistics and trajectories of individual vessels, and 3 aggregate observations using spatial clustering techniques.</br>
+In exercises 1-3, the data is processed using standard SQL/**spatial functions** to 1 check which vessels were crossing boundaries of a national park, 2 derive motion statistics and trajectories of individual vessels, and 3 aggregate observations using spatial clustering techniques.</br>
-We will then calculate routes using graph capabilities (4), this includes the simulated blockage of a ship canal and the identification of a suitable alternative route.</br>
+We will then calculate routes using **graph capabilities** (4), this includes the simulated blockage of a ship canal and the identification of a suitable alternative route.</br>
 In exercise 5 and 6, we will show how to use an extension of spatial clustering to derive a "Space-Time Cube".
-The resulting dataset is then used to forecast traffic on the lake using HANA's built-in "predictive Analysis Library" (PAL).</br>
+The resulting dataset is then used to forecast traffic on the lake using HANA's built-in "Predictive Analysis Library" (**PAL**).</br>
 ...

 ## Requirements